 By investing in research we will improve the accuracy of the emissions baseline and test the effectiveness of new technology.
 We believe this will lead to optimized regulatory stringency, more effective regulatory compliance, and a reduced financial burden on industry.

-The proposed methane emissions requirements include a mandatory regulatory review by 2022.
-This will allow us to accommodate findings from the studies, including new knowledge on emissions and technologies that have been proven to reduce methane emissions.
+The new methane emissions requirements include a mandatory regulatory review by 2022.
+This will allow us to accommodate findings from the studies and including new knowledge on emissions and technologies that have been proven to reduce methane emissions.

 Alberta Methane Abatement Cost Study*

 The Delphi Group’s June 2017 “Methane Abatement Costs” study was commissioned by the AER to examine the range of costs associated with methane mitigation options.
 We used the costs published in this report to inform the economic model inputs for assessing methane emissions reductions.

 Greenpath 2016 Alberta Fugitive and Vented Emissions Inventory Study*